 Let us discuss this in a different way.
 You as a web developer might have faced some issues while building and testing your web application.
 Your web application should be tested in various browsers for various layout issues before you freeze working on that part and that stuff is very pathetic.
 Either you have to open various browsers and paste the URL to check for layout issues or you have to open individual browsers to set them as default browser before running the app in debug mode.
 The first scenario is pretty easy if you are not running the app attached with the Visual Studio debugger.

 Now come to the browser switcher extension.
 This helps you to set the default browser within the Visual Studio IDE itself to run your application in that browser window without effecting the actual browser settings.

-Last year I posted “Default Browser Switcher Extension for Visual Studio 2010 - Improve Productivity” which helped many of you to improve your productivity stuffs while building and testing your apps in different browser.
+Last year, I posted “Default Browser Switcher Extension for Visual Studio 2010 - Improve Productivity” which helped many of you to improve your productivity stuff while building and testing your apps in different browser.
 If you are working in Visual Studio 2010, read that post.
 Continue reading to know about the browser switcher plugin in Visual Studio 2012.

 Unlike Visual Studio 2010, you don’t have to install the Default Browser Switcher extension in Visual Studio 2012.
 It comes with the browser switching functionality in-built with the new IDE.
 You can directly access it from the debugger tool.
 Check out the following screenshot to know where you can get it:

 By default, the default browser is “Internet Explorer”.
 If you want to run your web application in another browser installed in your PC, just click the small arrow head to open the below menu, which lists the installed browsers integrated to the IDE:

 If you don’t see the installed browser listed in the browser chooser menu, you can add it there by clicking the “Browse With…” menu item as shown above.